intentee/paddler.intentee.com/content/docs/starting-out/multi-agent-fleet/index.md

 ## Starting the first agent

 Since no agents are registered yet, the dashboard is empty, and you can see the "No agents registered yet" information at the bottom.
-In a new terminal window, let's start our first agent.
+Let's start our first agent in a new terminal window.
 To run an agent, we need it to be able to reach the management service in the balancer (by providing the management service address and port; in our example, it is `127.0.0.1:8060`), and we need to define the number of slots.
-Naming an agent is optional, but very useful when we want to distinguish different agents in the web admin panel or API.
+Naming an agent is optional, but useful when we want to distinguish different agents in the web admin panel or API.
 We'll name our first agent simply "agent-1", and start it with 4 slots:

 ```bash
 paddler agent --management-addr 127.0.0.1:8060 --slots 4 --name agent-1